Global stocks inch up on trade hopes but growth fears temper gains | MarketScreener

 The dispute between the world's two largest economies has dragged on for well over a year, rattling investors and denting global growth.

-Concerns over a slowing global economy remained front and center for financial markets, as poor business activity readings from the euro zone deepened fears of a recession and suggested more stimulus was required.
+Concerns over a slowing global economy remained front and centre for financial markets, as poor business activity readings from the euro zone deepened fears of a recession and suggested more stimulus was required.

 "While the Nikkei was fairly well supported, we need more catalysts to further rises.
 That's also true for U.S. markets as well," said Takeo Kamai, head of execution service at CLSA.